Efficient Exploration of Chemical Kinetics: Efficient Gaussian Process Regression

+This chapter presented \texttt{gpr\_optim}, an implementation of Gaussian Process Regression designed to accelerate minimum mode following methods.
+By coupling the dimer method with a local surrogate model, we achieved an order-of-magnitude reduction in the number of electronic structure calculations required to locate transition states compared to standard dimer methods.

+A critical finding of this work is that the GPR-Dimer, operating in simple Cartesian coordinates, achieves computational parity with—and often outperforms—state-of-the-art methods utilizing complex internal coordinates (Sella).
+This is a significant architectural advantage.
+For surface science and catalysis, defining non-redundant internal coordinates is fraught with difficulties due to coordinate singularities and the need for ``ghost atoms.''
+The results on the molecular benchmark demonstrate that the learning capability of the GPR can effectively compensate for the lack of coordinate sophistication.
+The model implicitly learns the local Hessian structure that internal coordinates attempt to explicitly encode.

+Furthermore, the detailed connectivity analysis using NEB diagnostics revealed that ``convergence'' is an insufficient metric for success.
+In complex landscapes, algorithms may converge to physically valid but chemically irrelevant saddle points.
+The GPR-Dimer showed a robust tendency to locate the proximal saddle point governing the immediate exit from the reactant basin, whereas aggressive optimization in internal coordinates occasionally led to landscape traversal and unrelated isomerizations.

+Ultimately, this framework provides a robust, coordinate-system-agnostic engine for saddle point searches.
+While the cubic scaling of exact GPR remains a theoretical bottleneck, the implementation of local active sets (as demonstrated with the CuH\(_2\) unit test) ensures the method remains viable for extended systems.

-This diagnostic protocol demonstrates that the Cartesian coordinate single-ended saddle searches, efficiently identify the proximal barriers that govern basin-to-basin transitions in complex systems, while internal coordinate systems may struggle.
-Validation of results in a chemical context with efficient tools such as the \gls{roneb} must be undertaken, as common point measures of success (single negative eigenvalue, convergence, ``barrier'' from initial) may be misleading as shown here.
+Validation of results in a chemical context with efficient tools such as the \gls{roneb} must be undertaken, as common point measures of success (single negative eigenvalue, convergence, ``barrier'' from initial) may be misleading as shown in the case study.
 In the twenty-first century, visual analysis is infeasible, even for the 500 systems described in this thesis (Section \ref{sec:datadrege}).
 Typical line plot comparisons and standard errors are dangerously oversimplified for the physical chemistry context, and we address this in the next chapter with Bayesian hierarchical models applied to modalities of dimer searches.